Jorge Soler Preview, Player Props: Marlins vs. Nationals

-The Miami Marlins, including Jorge Soler (.233 on-base percentage in past 10 games, 92 points below season-long percentage), take on starting pitcher Jake Irvin and the Washington Nationals at LoanDepot park, Saturday at 4:10 PM ET.
+On Sunday, Jorge Soler (batting .154 in his past 10 games) and the Miami Marlins play the Washington Nationals, whose starting pitcher will be Trevor Williams.
+First pitch is at 1:40 PM ET.

-In his last game he had a hitless showing (0-for-4) against the Nationals.
+In his last game, he hit a home run while going 1-for-4 against the Nationals.

 Jorge Soler Game Info & Props vs. the Nationals